sohamkamani/sohamkamani.github.io/_posts/2016-08-27-incremenal-tutorial-to-promises.md

 1. How do I create my own promise?
 1. I want to transform a resolved value from a promise, before passing it on to the promise chain.
 What do I do?
 1. I want to execute 3 promises in sequence.
 I want to construct my third promise based on the results of both the first and second promise.
 What do I do?
-1. I really like promises, but many libraries I have make use of callbacks.
-Can I transform these to promises?
+1. Can I transform callbacks to promises?
 1. I want to conditionally execute a promise, and return a synchronous value if the condition is not satisfied.
 However, there is another promise down the chain.
 How do I deal with this?
 1. Promises still seem pretty awkward.
 Any cooler alternatives?